thedxt/IT-Glue-Exporter/README.md

 # IT-Glue-Exporter
 ## IT Glue PWD Exporter
-This will export all passwords from IT Glue to a CSV file and it will format it the same way the offical IT Glue account export does
+This will export all passwords from IT Glue to a CSV file and it will format it the same way the official IT Glue account export does

 This is a modified version of https://github.com/KelvinTegelaar/ITGlueBackup